Make a Day of It

 About Tresco Abbey Gardens

 There are over 4,000 different specimens that enjoy exceptional hours of sunshine and the warmth of the Gulf Stream and include an abundance of Palms, Bamboo, Cacti, Echium, Agapnthus, Flame-Trees and King Proteas.
-The garden is also the home of the Valhalla Museum, a unique collection of figureheads from ancient shipwrecks.
+Even non-gardeners cannot fail but wonder at the array of scents, sights and sounds that await around every corner.
+Tresco Abbey Garden is also home to golden pheasants and a small population of red squirrels.

 How do I get to Tresco?